adoyle-h/ad-telescope-extensions.nvim/README.md

 ## Suggestion, Bug Reporting, Contributing

-Please read [./docs/CONTRIBUTING.md](./docs/CONTRIBUTING.md) before opening new Issue/Discussion/PR and posting any comments.
+**Before opening new Issue/Discussion/PR and posting any comments**, please read [Contributing Guidelines](https://gcg.adoyle.me/CONTRIBUTING).

 ## Copyright and License

-Copyright 2022-2023 ADoyle (adoyle.h@gmail.com) Some Rights Reserved.
+Copyright 2022-2023 ADoyle (adoyle.h@gmail.com).
+Some Rights Reserved.
 The project is licensed under the **Apache License Version 2.0**.

 See the [LICENSE][] file for the specific language governing permissions and limitations under the License.